 2.6.e.
-In collaboration with healthcare teams, pharmacists prospectively develop and implement patient-specific medication therapy and treatment plans;
+In collaboration with the healthcare team, pharmacists contribute to prospective development of patient-specific medication therapy and treatment plans;

 Pharmacists identify goals of therapy for each patient, and prospectively develop patient-specific treatment plans using evidence-based guidelines and best practices, and patient-specific information.
 These treatment plans may include to targeted drugs, but should refer to patient-focused medication regimens and treatment plans.